distribyted/distribyted/README.md

 ## Special thanks

-- [Anacrolix BitTorrent client package and utilities](torrent-repo-url).
+- [Anacrolix BitTorrent client package and utilities][torrent-repo-url].
 An amazing torrent library with file seek support.
-- [Nwaples rardecode library, experimental branch](rardecode-repo-url).
+- [Nwaples rardecode library, experimental branch][rardecode-repo-url].
 The only go library that is able to seek over rar files and avoid to use `io.Discard`.
-- [Bodgit 7zip library](sevenzip-repo-url).
+- [Bodgit 7zip library][sevenzip-repo-url].
 Amazing library to decode 7zip files.

 ## License